Prickly Pear Pink & Red Flowers

 “Coombe’s Winter Glow” Opuntia aurea X basilaris hybrid

 Large plump padded Beavertail hybrid.
 Large 3″ vibrant pink blooms.
-Pads turn a mix of purple and green during the winter months.
+Pads turn a mix of purple and green during the fall then go completely dark purple over winter.
 Dry fruit.
+15″ tall X 48″ wide.
 Zone 5-7

 “Cotton Candy” Opuntia phaeacantha v. camanchaca

 Extra plump green pads with stiff white spines.
 Large 3″ cotton candy pink flowers.
 Stays upright during winter months.
 Attractive pollinator.
 Dry spiny fruit.
+8″ tall X 48″ wide.
 Zone 5-7

 “Dark Knight” Opuntia polyacantha v. rhodantha